GSA/digitalgov.gov/content/resources/negotiated-terms-of-service-agreements.md

 ---

 {{< note >}}
 **Note:** The Terms of Service (TOS) program at the U.S. General Services Administration (GSA) is currently inactive.
-While the items included below may still be active, Digital.gov is not able to add new agreements to the list below.
+While the items included below may still be active, Digital.gov is not able to add new agreements to the list.
 {{< /note >}}

 **:warning:** Before you decide to use one of the free digital tools below, seek the advice of your [agency Terms of Service Point of Contact]({{< link "agency-points-of-contact-for-federal-compatible-terms-of-service-agreements.md" >}} "Agency Points of Contact for Federal Compatible Terms of Service Agreements") to be sure your agency has already signed a federal-compatible TOS, that the product supports your broader agency mission and goals, and that the TOS is legally appropriate for use by your agency.